sp00n/corecycler/test_programs/p95/readme.txt

 INSTALLING ON SEVERAL COMPUTERS
 -------------------------------

-The obvious way is to download and install on each computer following the instructions above.
+Download and install on each computer following the instructions above.
 Use Test/Primenet to give each computer the same user id and different computer name.

-Another way to do this is to first set up one computer.
-Next copy all the files to the second computer.
-Delete the local.txt file and worktodo.txt files.
-These files contain information that is specific to the first computer.
-Start prime95/mprime on the second computer and use Test/Primenet to give the second computer a unique computer name.
-Check the resource limits dialog box for any further needed changes.
-Repeat this process for all the computers you wish to run prime95/mprime.
+Do not copy the installation from one computer to another computer.
+There are settings in prime.txt that must be different on each computer.

 TEST MENU